everlytic/push-notifications-documentation/no-sdk/readme.md

     "status": "error",
     "data": {
         "messages": [
-            "This token is already subscribed to Push Notifications on this list."
+            "This token is already subscribed to push notifications on this list."
         ],
         "subscription": {
             "pns_id": "123",